 - The nib is quite thick

-9. Bargains Depot Multi-Tip Stylus
+9. Bargains Depot Multi-Tip Stylus for iPad

 While this one doesn’t have much technological efficiency under its belt, it’s still nifty enough to be owned.
 The 2-in-1 stylus carries two different sizes of rubber tip, 0.18″ (4.5mm) & 0.24″ (6mm) in diameter.